 LIGHTNING IN LAGOS // National Stadium Lagos

 At a recent press conference, Fury suggested that the $50m Joshua allegedly snubbed when offered a fight by Wilder was enough to change the fortunes of a small country.
 This might have been far-fetched, and even by the standards of Nigeria’s wealth, circa. $2bn represents less than a percent of the outflow experience by Nigeria since the three boxers were born.
 And yet, if these Titans agreed to distribute to three causes – remediation (Delta), infrastructure (Middle Belt), and housing (Lagos) – it would send a deafening signal to Nigeria’s detractors.

 For Nigerians, these days are troubling.
-The exhaustion of an army facing weaponized warpedness is well known.
+The exhaustion of an army facing weaponised warpedness is well known.
 The country has been at best treading water for an election cycle, and still clings to the paused breath observance of oil price – priced in a foreign currency and determined by factors beyond its influence.
 Meanwhile, there is a vibrant demographic unparalleled in the world.
-Bursting with innovation and facing communal demoralization that has led those with means to emigrate, and those without trapped by a daily battle to survive.
+Bursting with innovation and facing communal demoralisation that has led those with means to emigrate, and those without trapped by a daily battle to survive.

-In mobilizing efforts around an idea, this September, Fury, Wilder, and, especially, Joshua have the opportunity to draw a line in the sand of Nigeria’s plight and international derision.
+In mobilising efforts around an idea, this September, Fury, Wilder, and, especially, Joshua have the opportunity to draw a line in the sand of Nigeria’s plight and international derision.
 Their combined presence has the potential to galvanize a country, and bottle the transformational power in a three-act rendition of a sport that traces its origin to Sumer.

 Rainstorm in Rivers; Thunder in J-Town; Lightning in Lagos – is more than belts.
 It is more than broadcasting contracts coordinated by the old guard of Warren, Finkle, and Hearns – it is the intrinsic destiny of the Titans.
 It is the helmet that’s been bobbing in their peripheral vision all their lives.
 They are warriors, sportsmen, fathers in their own right.
 Now the world’s eyes are upon them, and it is time for them to raise their sight.